 - Or, if the WeWe Monitor site is temporarily not available, try the Customer Focus Calculator

 How did you score?
 Ideally, aim for at least a 3 to 1 ratio.
-That means, you talk about your customers' needs 3 times more than yourself or your organization.
+That means, you talk about your customers' needs 3 times more than yourself or your organisation.

 How to Fix a Below Par Customer Focus Website